Big Questions Debate

 - The tournament will request that student participants and judges in the Big Questions division fill out the survey after at least three rounds are completed.
 The tournament will also request that any audience members who watched at least one Big Questions round take the survey.

-- The survey is about 15 short questions and should take no more than 10 minutes to complete.
+- The survey should take no more than 10 minutes to complete.

 - Please have your participants fill out the online survey.